 Executives explained to The New York Times that their decision wasn’t based on sales floor space or height variances over time (the average American woman still hovers around 5 feet 4 inches), but on a low sell-through.
 Petite women were no longer interested in the buttoned-up workwear popularized in the 80s by brands like Liz Claiborne or Jones New York — and that was largely all that was available.
 They wanted “more youthful, skin-baring and tighter-fitting clothing in the contemporary departments.”

 Slowly but surely, brands are stepping up to fill the void.
-In 2012, for instance, Anthropologie debuted its first petite collection featuring approximately 70 styles.
-Today, the retailer offers a selection of more than 500 pieces, including exclusive designer collaborations with the likes of Tracy Reese and Whitney Pozgay of WHIT.
-But it’s not only mass-market retailers who are beginning to capitalize on the underserved category.
-Earlier this year, Los Angeles cult brand Reformation premiered a petite line titled “Don’t Call Me Cute,” featuring jumpsuits, flirty skirts and breezy dresses that don’t need to be hemmed.
+In 2012, for instance, Anthropologie debuted its first petite clothing collection featuring approximately 70 styles.
+Today, the retailer offers a selection of more than 600 pieces and has exclusive petite-friendly designer collaborations with the likes of Tracy Reese and Whitney Pozgay of WHIT under its belt.
+But it’s not only mass-market retailers that are beginning to capitalize on the underserved category.
+In 2015, Los Angeles cult brand Reformation premiered a petite clothing line titled “Don’t Call Me Cute,” featuring jumpsuits, flirty skirts and breezy dresses that don’t need to be hemmed.
 And guess what?
 There wasn’t a button-down in sight.
 We’d say that’s a step in the right direction.